 On 22nd May 1961, the fiftieth birthday of Sahu Shanti Prasad Jain, the founder of the Bharatiya Jnanpith, members of his family thought that some unique scheme, commanding national prestige and of international standard, should be started in the literary or cultural field.
 Consequently, when on 16th September 1961, the Board of Trustees was considering matters relating to the "Rashtrabharati Granthamala", which brings out Hindi translations of outstanding works of other Indian languages, Smt.
 Rama Jain, the Founder President of the Jnanpith, queried whether it was possible to select the best book out of the publications in Indian languages for a big award.

 A discussion on the question was initiated by Smt.
-Rama Jain herself when she invited some of the leading litterateurs at her residence in Calcutta on 22nd November 1961.
+Rama Jain herself invited some of the leading litterateurs to her residence in Calcutta on 22nd November 1961.
 Kaka Kalelkar, Harivansh Rai ''Bachchan'', Ramdhari Singh ''Dinkar'', Jainendra Kumar, Jagdish Chandra Mathur, Prabhakar Machwe, Akshaya Kumar Jain, and Lakshmi Chandra Jain discussed various aspects of the idea.
-Two days later, a primary plan was presented by Sahu Shanti Prasad Jain to Dr. Rajendra Prasad, the President of India, who liked the idea greatly and promised to help in its implementation.
+Two days later, Sahu Shanti Prasad Jain presented a primary plan to Dr. Rajendra Prasad, the President of India, who liked the idea greatly and promised to help with its implementation.

-Nilmani Phookan (Year: 2020, Language: Assamia): Phookan's work is regarded as the representative of symbolism in Assamese poetry.
+Nilmani Phookan (Year: 2021, Language: Assamese): Phookan's work is regarded as the representative of symbolism in Assamese poetry.
 Among his noteworthy works are Surya Henu Nami Ahe Ei Nodiyedi (The sun is said to come descending by this river) and Kobita.
-In 1981, Phookan won the Sahitya Akademi Award—considered among India's most prestigious literary honours for his poetry collection Kobita.
+In 1981, Phookan won the Sahitya Akademi Award, considered among India's most prestigious literary honours, for his poetry collection Kobita.
 He was awarded the Padma Shree, the country's fourth-highest civilian honour, in 1990.
 Phookan is the third Assamese writer to receive the Jnanpith.
 Previous awardees were Birendra Kumar Bhattacharya in 1979 and Mamoni Raisom Goswami in 2000.

-Akkitham Achuthan Namboothiri (Year: 2019, Language: Malayalam): For his literary excellence has footprints in the genre like drama, reminiscence, critical essays, children's literature, short stories, and translations.
-Some of his celebrated creations include Veeravadam, Balidarsanam, Nimisha Kshethram, Amrita Khatika, Akkitham Kavithaka, Epic of Twentieth Century, and Antimahakalam.
+Akkitham Achuthan Namboothiri (Year: 2019, Language: Malayalam): For his literary excellence has footprints in genres like drama, reminiscence, critical essays, children's literature, short stories, and translations.
+Some of his celebrated creations include Veeravadam, Balidarsanam, Nimisha Kshethram, Amrita Khatika, Akkitham Kavithaka, Epic of the Twentieth Century, and Antimahakalam.

 Amitav Ghosh (Year: 2018, Language: English): For his “outstanding contribution to the enrichment of Indian Literature in English”.
 Mr. Ghosh is the first English language writer to become a Jnanpith laureate.